ovh/docs/pages/storage_and_backup/object_storage/s3_website/guide.en-gb.md

 ### Step 2: Setting the permissions

-The bucket hosting the website and its contents must be publically accessible i.e with READ permission set for all users.
+The bucket hosting the website and its contents must be publicly accessible i.e with READ permission set for all users.

 **Example**: